airalab/robonomics.network/content/posts/geck-1.md

 ---
-title: "Project G.E.C.K.: Motivation for Implementation and First R&D Report."
+title: "Project G.E.C.K.: Motivation for Implementation and First R&D Report"
 date: 2024-04-16
-published: false
+published: true
 locale: 'en'
-cover_image: ./images/data-harvester-report-april-2024/cover.png
+cover_image: ./images/geck-1/cover.jpg
 description: Over the past two years, I have noticed an increase in publications and various phenomena surrounding topics such as network states and digital nomadism.
 Last year, I attended the "The Network States Amsterdam" conference with great interest.
 After several days of reflection in Amsterdam, I initiated a project called G.E.C.K.
 abstract: Over the past two years, I have noticed an increase in publications and various phenomena surrounding topics such as network states and digital nomadism.
 Last year, I attended the "The Network States Amsterdam" conference with great interest.
 After several days of reflection in Amsterdam, I initiated a project called G.E.C.K.
 tags: []